May 31, 2022

 In this video, I'll explain not only why exactly you need a DMF, but also how it's built and how it works.
 To do this, we'll take a clutch completely apart and I'll give you important tips on every single part: from the release bearing to the diaphragm spring and the clutch disc to our main protagonist - the DMF.

 Join me to take a look at what it can do and learn what to look out for when using it in our service information.

-Philipp is international service engineer, working with ZF Aftermarket since 2013.
+Philipp is Global Head of Training Development, working with ZF Aftermarket since 2013.
 His motto as #zfexpert: